On International Women's Day, we want to kickstart the conversations that will help us raise empowered young ladies…

 Taunts like “you run like a girl” and “boys don’t cry” echo long-held ridiculous beliefs that football is for boys and ballet is for girls.
 Not in 2022, people!
 Demonstrate that gender is not a limitation by encouraging your daughter to play rugby and teaching them to include that little boy in their flower-arranging workshop.
 The aim of the game is equality and not reverse-stereotyping, so it’s okay if your daughter wants to drop karate in favour of singing.
 Whatever makes them happy!

 4. You are perfect just the way you are

-It is all too tempting to say to a little girl “Oh, don’t you look pretty today.”
+It’s all too tempting to say to a little girl, “Oh, don’t you look pretty today.”
 Instead, notice something unique about them – like the fact that they’re carrying a favourite book or toy hamster – and talk about that.
-Ideas of traditional, external beauty are out-dated.
+Ideas of traditional, external beauty are outdated.
 Tell girls they are perfect as they are, not because of their face, their hair colour or their dress size, but because they are beautiful on the inside (kind, clever, confident and a good friend).

 At the same time, it’s important to encourage positive body image.
 Celebrate the fact that bodies come in a wonderful array of shapes and sizes, and teach girls to love and care for themselves throughout their lives.
 This lesson starts at home with you showing your daughters that you love and appreciate your own post-baby body.